TcOpenGroup/TcOpen/README.md

 TwinCAT software system turns almost any compatible PC into a real-time controller with a multi-PLC system, NC axis control, programming environment, and operating station.
 TwinCAT replaces conventional PLC and NC/CNC controllers.
 It runs in Visual Studio with CodeSys.

-# Where we are - Development process
+# Where are we - Development process

 The initial momentum of ```TcOpen``` project was powerful; however, we have seen a slow decline in activity over the past months.
 [Inxton](inxton.com),  [MTS](www.mts.sk/en) team and some other heroic knights decided to keep the lights on and to carry on this initiative.

 We understand that many of you guys have hard times at work, a lot of late hours, endless traveling.
 Life in industrial automation is very demanding.
 We see this as one of the reasons for the declined activity.
 Also, many automation engineers are not that familiar with modern software development tooling and workflows.
 It may scare some people off.
 Unfamiliarity should not be the reason not to participate.
 We want this place to be welcoming to everyone that sees it as a meaningful path to industrial automation.
 The community is going to learn along the path.
-There are not that many open-source projects for industrial automation.
+There are not that many open-source projects for industrial automation; we got to start somewhere and somehow.

 ## Recent developments merging to TcOpenGroup

 There has been much activity without visible tracking in recent times.
-We created a set of base classes to help us craft components and projects in industrial automation.
+We are developing a set of base classes to help us craft components and projects in industrial automation.
 Most of the discussions were in pair-programming and online/in-person meetings.
 We did it this way to speed up initial development when transferring legacy libraries and concepts to TcOpen.

 [Here](https://github.com/Inxton/TcOpen.Documentation/blob/dev/articles/TcOpenFramework/application.md) is a conceptual description of the work done so far.